 Anyone who takes reprisal action against you is committing an offence and could face a fine of up to $10,000 and/or imprisonment for up to two years.

-It is important to note that once you make a reprisal complaint, and we launch an investigation into your complaint, your identity can no longer be kept confidential.
-Your case also becomes public information if it goes before the Tribunal.
+It is important to note that once you make a reprisal complaint, and we launch an investigation, if your case is referred to the Tribunal, the information generally becomes public and any person can attend the Tribunal's hearings.

 Yes, whether you disclosed a wrongdoing internally to your organization or to our Office, you are protected from reprisal.